5.1 The Capabilities of COS

 The time variation of the COS FUV sensitivity is shown in Figure 5.7 for different detector segments and central wavelengths.
 The variations appear to be correlated with Solar activity, and they are consistent with a degradation of the quantum efficiency of the CsI photocathode of the FUV detector caused by reactions with residual atmospheric atomic oxygen.
-As Solar activity increases the Earthʹs atmosphere becomes slightly inflated exposing the open-faced COS FUV XDL detector to increased levels of atomic oxygen.
+As Solar activity increases, the higher UV flux from the Sun heats the Earthʹs upper atmosphere, inflating it and exposing the open-faced COS FUV XDL detector to increased levels of atomic oxygen.
 For details, see COS ISR 2011-02 and the COS website.

 The COS data-reduction pipeline CalCOS includes a time-dependent sensitivity calibration, and regular monitoring of standard stars is used to update the sensitivity reference files.
-The ETC reflects the best estimate of the sensitivity for the middle of Cycle 28.
+The ETC reflects the best estimate of current sensitivity.

 5.1.6 Dip in Sensitivity around 1180 Å